jemacchi/cdxd/README.md

 ## Basic Usage

-Currently only Sequence Diagrams are fully implemented, that means that you can use doclet @cdxd.call & @cdxd.callback on your code as this
+Currently only Sequence Diagrams are fully implemented, that means that you can use doclet @cdxd.call, @cdxd.callback & @cdxd.note on your code as this

 ```javascript